Skip to main content

 Because the certificate program is an additional academic program, students should speak with their primary major advisor to ensure they will approve the addition of the certificate.

 Students who wish to add the Philosophy Pre-Law Certificate can request approval through this online form.
-Please allow at least two weeks processing time for a response.
+Please allow at least 10 business days processing time for a response.
 During high-volume advising times (the week before classes begin, the first week of classes, and pre-registration), certificate requests will be suspended.

 Ziena Miller, Undergraduate Academic Advisor for Philosophy